 Who says floaties are just for kids?
 If you have a big enough floatie and the kids are busy, mom or dad can easily just enjoy hanging out floating in the pool and enjoying a bit of sun.
 It is amazing how relaxing it can get just floating on water without worrying about anything else.

 Fido Can Swim Too!

-Your friends at Goodall Pools and Spas hope you have a fun-filled summer and enjoy spending quality time in your backyard pool.
+Your friends at Goodall Pools & Spas hope you have a fun-filled summer and enjoy spending quality time in your backyard pool.
 Check out our gallery of incredible builds for design inspiration and contact us to get started on your pool build.